Responsible Disclosure

 • Perform research only within the scope set out below;

-• If a vulnerability provides unintended access to data: cease testing and submit a report immediately (e.g., if you encounter any user data during testing, such as Personal data/Personally identifiable informationpayment card data, or proprietary information) – you are not authorized to access any PAYSTRAX data;
+• If a vulnerability provides unintended access to data: cease testing and submit a report immediately (e.g., if you encounter any user data during testing, such as Personal data/Personally identifiable information, payment card data, or proprietary information) – you are not authorised to access any PAYSTRAX data;

 • Provide us with a reasonable amount of time to remediate vulnerabilities;